DigitalCampus/oppia-docs/content/quizzes.rst

 Adding quizzes
 ===============

-Add all your questions as standard Moodle quiz questions and they will be exported to run as quizzes on the mobile device.
-Note that only questions which can be marked automatically can be exported, so any essay questions will not be exported as these require manual marking.
+Add your questions as standard Moodle quiz questions and they will be exported to run as quizzes on the mobile device.

-Essentially the question types supported are:
+The question types supported are:

-* any question supported by the `Moodle GIFT format <http://docs.moodle.org/28/en/GIFT_format>`_ (with the exception of essay) can be exported to OppiaMobile
-* Drag and drop questions are also supported
+* Description
+* Mulitple choice/select
+* True/False
+* Matching
+* Short Answer
+* Numerical

 Randomising questions